JuliaMath/Polynomials.jl/docs/src/extending.md

 Polynomials.ImmutableDensePolynomial(1L^1_0 + 2*L^1_1 + 3*L^1_2)
 ```

-All polynomials have vector addition and scalar multiplication defined:
+All polynomial types have vector addition and scalar multiplication defined, as these are basis independent:

 ```jldoctest abstract_univariate_polynomial
 julia> q = P([1,2])